 Holmestrand is about 1 hour’s drive from where I live.
 The work was mainly done on weekends.
 In the winter-season I basically had the house, with the remains of the Duun family life, to myself.

-The published work consisted of two digital prints, three time-lapse animations with processed sounds sampled from the house.
+The published work consisted of two digital prints and three time-lapse animations with processed sounds sampled from the house.
 The digitizing was done by two microphones and three cameras that I moved around in the house.
 Files downloaded directly to disk and processed later.

-A modern coffee-percolator was placed in the kitchen of the house.
+A modern coffee-percolator was situated in the kitchen of the house.
 I discovered that the machine had a flaw.
 In the last stages of percolating it gave off nearly human “sigh’s”.
-I thought this significant and useful, and it timed the animation loops I made to the 6 minutes and 24 seconds.
+I thought this significant and useful, and it timed the animation loops I made, to 6 minutes and 24 seconds.

-I also worked on timelapses of the exteriors of the house and at the central train station in Oslo, where Duun would interface with his publishers.
+I also worked on timelapses from the exterior of the house and at the central train station in Oslo, where Duun would interface with his publishers.

 Sometimes the projections showed explicit relationship with each other and sometimes not.
 To me these fragments from a house, of a life, revealed a whole.

-I have also shown the piece as a live event in a digital cinema-projection at Filmens Hus in Oslo, where performed and remixed this in sound and image software with MIDI-controllers and a head-microphone.
+I have also shown the piece as a live event in a digital cinema-projection at Filmens Hus in Oslo, where I performed and remixed live, in sound and image software, with MIDI-controllers and a head-microphone.

-Research for possible influences on this book, Duuns last, published in 1938, led to my project in Gernika 2007.
+Research for possible influences to the book, Duuns last, eventually led to my project in Gernika 2007.